- The first Christmas Broadcast

 The King was only able to manage it in intervals, but his voice came over strongly.
 He spoke of his recovery from illness and the goodwill messages he had received:

 From my peoples in these islands and in the British Commonwealth and Empire - as well as from many other countries - this support and sympathy has reached me and I thank you now from my heart..

 After the death of George VI in February 1952, The Queen broadcast her first Christmas message.
 She spoke of carrying on the tradition passed on to her by the late King:

-"Each Christmas, at this time, my beloved Father broadcast a message to his people in all parts of the world ...
-As he used to do, I am speaking to you from my own home, where I am spending Christmas with my family ...
-My Father [King George VI], and my Grandfather [King George V] before him, worked hard all their lives to unite our peoples ever more closely, and to maintain its ideals which were so near to their hearts.
-I shall strive to carry on their work."
+before him, worked hard all their lives to unite our peoples ever more closely, and to maintain its ideals which were so near to their hearts.
+I shall strive to carry on their work.

 A BBC report at the time also noted the continuation of tradition:

-In clear, firm tones she thanked her subjects for their "loyalty and affection" since her accession to the throne 10 months ago and promised to continue the work of her father and grandfather to unite the nations of the British Commonwealth and Empire.
+She thanked her subjects for their "loyalty and affection" since her accession to the throne 10 months previously and promised to continue the work of her father and grandfather to unite the nations of the British Commonwealth and Empire.

-She asked them to pray for her on Coronation Day next summer.
+She asked them to pray for her on her Coronation Day the following spring.

 Public concern at this apparent break with tradition prompted The Queen to issue a written message of reassurance that the Broadcast would return in the following year, so popular had it become.

 The first televised message was broadcast live in 1957.
 The advent of television during The Queen's reign has given an added dimension to her Broadcasts.
 It has allowed viewers to see The Queen in her own residences, decorated for Christmas like many homes across the world.